 In the Building Enclosure and Systems Technologies (BEST) Lab a team of faculty and industry partners engages students in any type of systems performance related technologies.
 Though mechanical, electrical, and lighting systems are also part of different research and exploratory projects, we place a specific focus on building enclosure systems and their interrelated thermal, hygrothermal, and acoustic performance.

-The Build LAB is a new venture launched by Dr. David Goldsmith and the Myers-Lawson School of Construction at Virginia Tech.
-Established in 2013 the goal of the lab is to serve the Virginia Tech community by providing access to physical assets such as tools, materials, and equipment; as well as the not-so-physical in the form of an experimental environment whose purpose is to foster and support innovation of all kinds.
+The Build LAB is a new venture launched by Department of Building Construction and the Myers-Lawson School of Construction at Virginia Tech.
+Established in 2013 the goal of the lab is to serve the Virginia Tech community by providing access to physical assets such as tools, materials, and equipment; as well as the not-so-physical aspects of an experimental environment whose purpose is to foster and support innovation of all kinds.

 Providing national leadership for construction safety, health, and well-being through research, teaching, and engagement.

 Clean and safe water is critical for human and ecosystem health.
 Most cities and towns utilize drinking water and wastewater collection systems that were constructed more than 100 years ago.
 Many of these systems have not received adequate upgrades, maintenance, repair and rehabilitation (U.S. EPA, 2005).
 Funding for these needs is limited, and a deferred maintenance, out-of-sight, out-of-mind, fix-on-failure problem-solving approach is the industry standard in many regions.